 - Increased aggressive behavior

-Lead may be in water in older homes where the pipes, fixtures, or solder may contain lead.
-Lead pipes were banned in 1986 but many still remain in the ground, and many people still receive water from lead service lines.
+Water can become contaminated with lead in older homes where the pipes, fixtures, or solder may contain lead.
+Lead pipes were banned in 1986, but many people still receive water from lead service lines today.

 Some traditional medicines have been known to contain lead, such as: